jola442/bookstore/README.md

+## Description
+This is a text interface desktop application that allows clients to browse and purchase books.
+The system is implemented using Python and PostgreSQL.
+It provides different functionalities depending on whether the user is an owner or a customer.
+Owners can choose to exit the store, search books by various criteria, add new books, remove books, generate reports on sales and expenditure, and more.
+They can also manually input information about a new book or retrieve information from the Google Books API.
+Customers can also exit the store, search for books by various criteria, add books to their cart, and checkout.
+They can also track their orders after they have been placed.
+The entity-relationship diagram and normalized relation schemas can be found on the github page of this project.
+Created using PostgreSQL and Python.

+##

 ## Run Instructions and General Information
 books.json contains information about the first 5 books added in SQL/relationsInsertFile and is used solely for testing purposes.